nikogura/nikogura.com/src/content/blog/can-vs-does.md

 ## K.I.S.S.

 Keep It Simple, Stupid.
 The acronym is crude.
 The principle is profound.
-It is also a warning.
+Its advice, but it is also a warning.

 Simplicity is not the absence of capability.
 It is the absence of unnecessary capability.
 A system that does one thing well is simpler than a system that does ten things adequately.
 A process with three steps is simpler than a process with twelve steps, even if the twelve-step process covers more edge cases.
 The edge cases it covers are not free — they are bets, and each bet has a cost that compounds over time.